udinfopark/database-backup/README.md

-# Database Backup container for mysql/mariadb and postgresql with optional cron schedule
+# MariaDB, MySQL and PostgreSQL database backup container for Docker and Kubernetes with optional cron schedule

 ## Create docker image